josephhardinee/PyDSD/README.md

 ![DOI](https://zenodo.org/badge/doi/10.5281/zenodo.9991.png)

 PyDisdrometer is a Python package to process disdrometer files.
-It currently is capable of reading several different types of disdrometers and calculating both important moment parameters, as well as radar derived parameters.
-It currently supports OTT Parsivel disdrometers and Joss Waldvogel Disdrometers.
-It is currently in alpha so functionality is limited but being expanded quickly..
+It currently is capable of reading several different types of disdrometer formats, with more being added regularly.
+It can calculate several different moments of the distribution such as the median drop diamete, mu, and Dm.
+Additionally it can calculate radar parameters based on the T-Matrix scattering provided by pyTMatrix.
+It currently supports OTT Parsivel disdrometers, Joss Waldvogel Disdrometers, 2DVD files, and HVPS and 2DS airborne disdrometers.
+It is currently in alpha so functionality is limited but being expanded quickly.

 Author: Joseph C. Hardin